Advancing a Skills-Driven Workforce: Learning and Employment Records

 Counties for Career Success

-The Counties for Career Success (C4CS) initiative supports counties in enhancing pathways to education and employment.
-Each C4CS cohort receives technical assistance, expert guidance and peer learning opportunities to develop cross-sector plans that improve job access and learning opportunities for residents.
+The Counties for Career Success (C4CS) initiative supported counties in enhancing pathways to education and employment.
+The 2023-2024 C4CS cohort received technical assistance, expert guidance and peer learning opportunities to develop cross-sector plans that improve job access and learning opportunities for residents.